Cohorts in Online Courses

 Types of Cohorts in an Online Course

 What does a cohort look like in the online environment?
 The groups might vary, depending on your school and the concentration you’re pursuing.
 But most cohorts share similar interests and career goals.
-In online courses, there are several different types of cohorts, all of which can help you.
+In online college programs, there are several different types of cohorts, all of which can help you.

 Structural, assigned cohorts (the group you take all your courses with): Some colleges and universities create cohorts.
 Your cohort will be the group that shares your courses.
 Many times, the cohort will consist of individuals from a single corporation or employer (like a military unit, for example.)
 In this case, you would all be completing the courses together – not just for academic development, but for a clear and tangible career objective.